Kenneth S. Warren

+Early life

-Warren was born in Brooklyn, New York City in 1929 and earned his bachelor's degrees in history and literature at Harvard University in 1950 and his M.D. from Harvard Medical School in 1955.
+Warren was born in Brooklyn, New York City in 1929.
+He earned his bachelor's degrees in history and literature at Harvard University in 1950 and his M.D. from Harvard Medical School in 1955.
 Warren then went on to the National Institutes of Health as a researcher before completing postgraduate work at the London School of Hygiene & Tropical Medicine.

+Career

 Warren taught on the faculty of Case Western Reserve University from 1963 to 1977 both in the school of medicine and in library science.
-In 1977 he joined the Rockefeller Foundation as director of health services, where he worked for the next ten years.
-His last years were spent first as the director of science at Maxwell Communications Corporation and then at Picower Institute for Medical Research until his death in 1996.
+In 1977, he joined the Rockefeller Foundation as director of health services, where he worked for the next ten years.
+His last years were spent as the director of science at Maxwell Communication Corporation and then at Picower Institute for Medical Research.

-Warren traveled the globe studying and lending his expertise in an effort to strengthen and promote global health, focusing primarily on tropical medicine, the developing world, and the "Great Neglected Diseases of Mankind."
+Warren traveled the globe studying and lending his expertise to strengthen and promote global health, focusing primarily on tropical medicine, the developing world, and the "Great Neglected Diseases of Mankind."
 Throughout his career, Dr. Warren published some 200 scientific papers on the subject of tropical diseases such as schistosomiasis, malaria, and hookworm.

+Cochrane's Kenneth Warren Prize

+In the year 2000, the Kenneth Warren Prize was established through individual and institutional donations to honor Kenneth Warren’s enduring commitment to global health and research equity.
+First awarded at the 8th Cochrane Colloquium in Cape Town, South Africa, the Prize is presented annually to the principal author who must be a national of a developing country, of a Cochrane Review recognized for its methodological rigor and relevance to health issues affecting low- and middle-income countries.
+The award includes a certificate, a monetary prize of US $1000, and full coverage of travel, accommodation, and conference registration costs to support attendance at the Cochrane Colloquium.
+In recognition of their achievements, recipients are also invited to serve on the Prize Committee to help identify future awardees.

+The list of the Kenneth Warren Prize Awardees include: